MillenniumMachines/millenniummachines.github.io/docs/long-john/bom/sourcing_and_print_guide.md

 | Electronics   | HartK sexbolt PCB        |                    | 1   |
 | Cables        | JST Connector 2 Position | JST-XH             | 1   |

+!!! info annotate "Return Spring"
+    The Long John Toolsetter can be fitted with a compression spring to help the contact return.
+You may choose to fit this however it isnt required.
+Any suitably sized low force compression spring should be suitable.

 # Printing Guide

 The toolsetter part has a sacrificial floors to allow unsupported features to be printed successfully and overhangs that will become more difficult to print with thicker layers.
 These floors are designed to work at a layer height of **0.2mm**, so they may not be sliced correctly if your layer height is not 0.2mm.